mbeckdev/adventofcode-tiny-javascript-project/README.md

 Next steps to make your life easier

-1. download VSCode as an IDE (integrated development environment) and open this file in there
+1. download VSCode as an IDE (integrated development environment) and open the index.html in there
 2. you can right click the 'index.html' file inside of VSCode and select 'Open with Live Server' - so now every time you save, the screen will update in your browser
 3. learn how to make separate javaScript files so this html file doesn't get super long.
    1. add javaScript code in a separate file (name it 'another.js') next to the .html one you made and